Written by Aeschylus, 458 BC

 Linda Plaut, Director, Mayor's Office for Cultural Affairs

-Jeannie Smith, Assistant Director, Mayor's Office for Cultural Affairs
+Jeannie Smith, Asst.
+Director, Mayor's Office for Cultural Affairs

 South Stage at Newton South High School